 Located next to the Tower of London World Heritage Site, this new opening from Four Seasons is housed in a 100-year-old building featuring a large tower and grand rotunda, all made of the classic Portland stone.
 It’s a listed building, and the hotel’s creators are taking a great care to preserve the integrity of the original structure.
 When completed, it will be more than an exclusive, 100-room exemplary city hotel: it is set to become a new London landmark.

-Opening: 2016.
+Update: delayed to January 2017.
 Photo/Rendering © Four Seasons Hotels Limited

 36Island Grace, Malolo Island, Fiji